Jackie-Suv/iPro-MP/README.md

 # 2. Model Downloading
 - The fine-tuned models for 23 species were deposited to the Zenodo repository and are available at https://doi.org/10.5281/zenodo.15180138.
 - Please download the corresponding model based on the species to be predicted.
-The first number indicates the Species_ID.
+The first number indicates the **Species_ID**.

 # 3. Environment setup
 ```python